 Hang the middle frame first using Hang & Level to mark exactly where the nail goes.
 I left approximately 13 inches between the bottom of the frame and the table so that larger accessories could be displayed without getting in the way of the frames.
 Watch these two short videos to see how easy it is to use Hang & Level and DécoNails.

 Once the first frame is hung, stick AnchorPoints on the bottom corners of the frame to keep it nice and straight.
 AnchorPoints prevent the frame from shifting when hammering the other frames up and will keep them straight even when dusting or in high traffic areas.

 DécoEssentials come with SpacingStrips and MiniLevel™.
 The reusable SpacingStrips are a fast and easy way to get a consistent space between all the frames in a gallery.
 They have a low tack adhesive so they stick to the wall when you are installing your items, and then remove cleanly when you are done.
 Stick SpacingStrips onto the wall on either side of this first frame to mark where the frames on either side go.

-Next, hang the first adjacent frame, either the one on the left or right (it doesn’t matter which).
-Line up the top edge with the top of the frame you’ve just hung and line the outer edge up with the right edge of the table.
-Hang it and stick Anchor Points on the bottom corners.
+Next, hang the first adjacent frame, either the one on the left or right (it doesn’t matter which) using Hang & Level.
+Line up the top edge with the top of the frame you’ve just hung and the side with the SpacingStrips.
+Hang the frame and stick AnchorPoints on the bottom corners.

-Click here to see how we transformed this hallway table into an elegant dining room and functional home office.
+For more inspiration on hanging pictures in a row, check out how we transformed this hallway table into an elegant dining room and functional home office.